-THEO 5563 Interpreting Scripture Biblical Hermeneutics
+THEO 5563 The Interpretation of Scripture

-This course is designed to instruct the student in the principles of biblical interpretation.
+Biblical Hermeneutics: This course is designed to instruct the student in the principles of biblical interpretation.
 This instruction will include, but not be limited to, a study of the history of biblical hermeneutics as well as contemporary approaches, analysis of presuppositions, the correct use of historical, cultural, literary and biblical context, and the interpretation of biblical genres.